 - Where are the logs coming from (logging source)?

-- How are the logs processed and stored, (processing and storage)?
+- How are the logs processed and stored?

-- Can they be manipulated, searched, (querying and analytics)?
+- Can they be manipulated, searched, queried and analysed?

 There are many solutions to choose from and the NCSC provides a list of publicly available, open-source tools.
-The NCSC has not formally tested these products, and neither 9ine or the NCSC recommend a particular one, however the solution needs to meet your functional requirements, technical skill, knowledge and be within your allocated budget.
+The NCSC has not formally tested these products, and neither 9ine nor the NCSC recommend a particular one, however the solution needs to meet your functional requirements, technical skill knowledge and be within your allocated budget.